surma/surma.dev/content/things/cost-of-convenience.md

 If they are using a different framework than React, they have no choice but use option 3.
 That’s a lot of work they have to redo.

 How could this be different with a layered approach?
 One extremely valuable, additional layer would be an implementation of the components using Web Components.
 Web Components are a platform primitive that are well-understood and tested.
 They would be implemented using the CSS library, which will also be a forcing function to ensure the CSS library is modular and tree-shakable.
 Web Components can be implemented with behavior and interface similar to existing platform elements, making them feel familiar to web developers.
-Of course, having a React version is still extremely beneficial given how popular and wide spread React is.
+Of course, having a React version is still extremely beneficial given how popular and widespread React is.
 However, the React version of the design system should now make use of the Web Components, reducing it to a thin wrapper.
 Long story short, we end up with 3 layers: Pure CSS, Web Components, React.

 The benefits here are that React developers can use React.
 But when a component doesn’t quite do what they need (or has a bug), they can drop down a level and orchestrate Web Components, on a case-by-case basis, without having to give up all the tried-and-tested implementation work.
 People who prefer using other frameworks like [SolidJS] or [Svelte], can use the Web Components layer and only have to provide a framework-idiomatic wrapper for those custom elements, rather than start from scratch.